 Communicate to your manager that you’re working on this together.
 Remember: your boss should be your ally.

 You can easily build a case if you keep a journal or a file of your accomplishments.
 We often forget to capture the value we add to our employer or how we’ve developed ourselves.
 If you haven’t captured your achievements in the past 12 months, this is a great time to start doing that.

 You can do this easily by writing down what you’ve accomplished, and what colleagues or clients say about you.
 Communicating that information to your boss is essential.
 You shouldn’t assume that your boss exactly knows everything that you have done for the company.

-Your case should be a combination of value added to the company and skills you’ve developed.
+Your case should be a combination of value-added to the company and the skills you’ve developed.
 An employer shouldn’t only care about results, but also about your development.

 When you have the meeting, be prepared to explain why you deserve a raise.
 You can be straightforward.

 One of my friends recently successfully asked for a raise.
 He said, “In the past year I’ve outperformed my target by 150%, and I’ve served as a mentor for two new colleagues.
 I’d like to discuss a raise that will reflect what I’ve been doing.”

 4. If You Get A No: Build A Mutual Plan

 Always prepare for the worst.
 You might get a ‘no’.
 But that’s not important — asking for a raise is a win-win situation for you.
 If your request gets rejected, you can ask, “What does it take to earn a pay increase in the future?”
 Together with your manager, you can determine what it takes to get a raise.
 Now, you can work towards achieving the requirements.